Get Your Copy of The CXO's Playbook for Gen AI: Practical Insights From Industry Leaders. Download Now >

 • Database - Depends on the database.
 For instance, for MySQL, we use the inbuilt profiler and Jet profiler.

 Page speed is very important for the user’s experience and is often cited as the most important UX element these days.
-On top of it, if your application needs to be SEO friendly, then page speed is important as Google uses it as one of the variables to compute SEO rank.
+On top of that, if your application needs to be SEO-friendly, then page speed is important, as Google uses it as one of the variables to compute SEO rank.

 There are a lot of things that can be done to improve page speed (independent of the application speed).